MIGG-NTU/academic/content/authors/chunfeichey/_index.md

 - PhD Candidates
 ---

 Chunfei CHEY joined MIG in August 2020.
-He is now workding on seismic imaging in Singapore.
+He is now working on seismic imaging in Singapore.